Clayton, West Yorkshire: Transport

 Clayton is lies within the West Yorkshire Metro area.
-It has no rail service but the terminus for two regular bus routes.
+It no longer has a rail service but the terminus for two regular bus routes.
 Buses to the village are run by First West Yorkshire and are designated the orange route within Bradford district.
 The two bus services are the 636 and the 637 both of which follow the same route out of Bradford until the junction of Bradford Road and Pasture Lane at the end of Clayton Road and the start of the village.
 The 636 service terminates at the end of the Avenue in Clayton as do some of the buses in the 637 services with the rest terminating at Town End.
 Both services terminate, after passing through Bradford city centre at Bradford Lane, Gain Lane and Thornbury Leisure Complex.
 As of 2008 buses run from the village from around 5am on weekdays and Saturday, then every 20 minutes from 9am to around 6pm and the last bus just before 11 pm, the last bus for the village leaves Bradford city centre at around 11pm.
 On Sunday the services are less regular and start around 8am.